v2south/PottsMix/README.md

 # PottsMix

-This directory contains software and data associated with the Manuscript “A Potts-Mixture Spatiotemporal Joint Model for Combined MEG and EEG Data".
+This repository contains software and data associated with the Manuscript “A Potts-Mixture Spatiotemporal Joint Model for Combined MEG and EEG Data".
 The manuscript could be downloaded from [arXiv](https://arxiv.org/abs/1710.08269) now.

 ## CONTENTS:
 1. R_file – R code directory, **PottsMix.R** for running the Iterative Conditional Modes algorithm developed in this paper.